Downloads – not so great for sharing information online!

 When publishing a PDF to a webpage:

-Include a summary of the content being linked to, so that a reader can determine whether they need that information before opening/downloading the document.
+Include an executive summary of the content being linked to, so that a reader can determine whether they need that information before opening/downloading the document.
+If the document is being made available as a courtesy for printing and the same content is also available directly in the website, be sure to let your reader know this.

 Along with the descriptive link text, display the file size and file type, i.e. "Document Name (PDF 500 KB)"